adamedx/scriptclass/src/scriptobject/DESIGN.md

 #### MethodPatcher

 The `MethodPatcher` class "patches" a class or object with replacement methods that can invoke the original method or a new replacement method.
-Patching a method does not change the behavior of that method on an object or class, it merelly makes it "mockable" by Pester. `MethodPatcher` has the following interface:
+Patching a method does not change the behavior of that method on an object or class, it merely makes it "mockable" by Pester. `MethodPatcher` has the following interface:

 * Get: Gets the singleton instance of `MethodPatcher`
 * PatchMethod: replaces the `ScriptBlock` for the specified method with an intermediate function that calls the original method.
 This `ScriptBlock` calls into a PowerShell function that itself invokes the original `ScriptBlock` associated with the method.
 Since the function is just a normal PowerShell function, it can be mocked by Pester like any function.